fixjs/fixjs.github.io/_posts/2015-03-14-about-ugma.md

 - __emptyFunction__: I like the way the emptyFunction is being used as a I Combinator/Identity function.
 SO why nit changing its name to something more meaningfull like `identity.js` or `identityFunction.js` instead of `emptyFunction.js`.

-- __inheritance__: I don't really believe the old fashioned way of inheritance in JavaScript:
+- __inheritance__: I don't really believe the old fashioned way of inheritance in JavaScript is a good way of implementing an inheritance model:

 ```javascript
 function Document(node) {